majeeddl/sample_website/README.md

 Image of books save in mongo db database;

-React and React Router are used for fronend development, as well as React Redux and Redux Trunk are used for store management.
+Front-end development uses React and React Router, while store management uses React Redux and Redux Trunk.
 Also, Some React UI library such as React-bootstrap,Antd and Tailwindcss are use for UI development;

 A server's backend API is based on Express with Typescript; The client and server communicate via REST API.